BelongAl/Cloud-backup/README.md

 Technology realization：
-server: The server uses boost library and HTTP library, uses read-write lock to realize safe multithreading, uses zip library to compress files in non hot store, and unordered map data structure to provide efficient data management
+server: The server uses boost library and HTTP library, uses read-write lock to realize safe multithreading, uses zip library to compress files in non hot store, and unordered map data structure to provide efficient data management.
-client: The client uses the boost library to check the Etag value of the file, so as to realize the automatic backup of the file;
+client: The client uses the boost library to check the Etag value of the file, so as to realize the automatic backup of the file.